Fresheyeball/Clog/README.md

 ```

 This is just candy wrapping `console.time` (the little known native time measurement console
 feature).
-You can optionally name you measurement `Clog.now('ajax delay')`, otherwise it will
-default to `'tardis'` as the label.
+You can optionally name your measurement `Clog.now('ajax delay')` (useful if you have more than one time measurement going on), otherwise it will default to `'tardis'` as the label.

 ---